fetchai/docs/pages/guides/agents/create-a-uagent.md

 ### Walk-through

-Here, we want to show how to create your first μAgent using the tools provided by Fetch.ai uagents library.
-You can create your first μAgent by building a Python script with the following steps:
+Here, we want to show how to create your first μAgent using the tools provided by Fetch.ai **uagents** library.
+You can create your first μAgent by following the steps below:

 1. First of all, let's create a Python script for this task, and name it: